jamesyang124/play-with-category-theory/chapter2.md

 Functors transform a type to another type, so they are **typeclass** as well.

+Typeclass is a type that merge other types with other functions.

 If a type is a part of a typeclass, that means that it supports and implements the behavior the typeclass describes.

 http://learnyouahaskell.com/types-and-typeclasses#typeclasses-101